royyandzakiy/clasp-boilerplate/README.md

 - [app script example](https://script.google.com/home/projects/1FghjX0N_4darjheBl-3ZlOVi-MXS4yJWHVKit_3hMPnUD42zI2taKUG_/edit)

 ### Motivation
-This project is made to ease the start of creating a clasp project
+This repository can be used for an easy start of creating a clasp project, meant for externally developing Google Apps Script projects

-### How it Works
+### Dependencies
-- Google App Script
+- Development
     - [`app-script`](https://developers.google.com/apps-script/reference/) SDK used as main library for development
     - [`@types/google-apps-script`](https://www.npmjs.com/package/@types/google-apps-script) used for autocompletion
+    - [`gas-local`](https://www.npmjs.com/package/gas-local) used for Google Apps Script test mocking and, and for accessing global functions.
+Read the [`Testing` section below](#testing-) for how to use `gas-local`
-- Clasp
+- Toolings
     - [`clasp`](https://github.com/google/clasp) used to interact with the Google Apps Script environment
     - [`vitest`](https://vitest.dev/guide/) used as the main testing framework.
 Implement test modules in `test/module_name.test.js`
-    - [`gas-local`](https://www.npmjs.com/package/gas-local) used for Google Apps Script test mocking and, and for accessing global functions.
-Read the [`Testing` section below](#testing-) for how to use `gas-local`

 ---